Question: What causes hard stool or constipation after c-section? What home remedies soften stool after surgery?

 During your operation, especially in countries with developed health facilities, epidural or spinal anesthesia is used to make you completely feel no pain during the procedure.

 So, after your surgery, you will need pain medications to make you feel calm during your recovery.
-One of those medications used are opioids, and while it does an excellent job as a painkiller, it also has some side effects like dizziness, nausea, sedation, vomiting, and constipation.
+One group of those medications used are opioids (like morphine, tramadol, codeine-containing tablets), and while they do an excellent job as painkillers, they also have some side effects like dizziness, nausea, sedation, vomiting, and constipation.
+ACOG+1

-Opioids act on your intestines and make the moment of your gut slower than normal.
-Because of this slow movement, it now takes a longer time to empty your bowel, and so, your body tried to absorb so much water from your stool resulting in constipation.
+Opioids act on your intestines and make the movement of your gut slower than normal.
+Because of this slow movement, it now takes a longer time to empty your bowel, and so, your body tries to absorb so much water from your stool resulting in constipation.

 2. Dietary changes before and after surgery